Search engine optimization… it sounds so intimidating, right?

 - Backlinko – Brian is seriously the go-to guy if you want to get more links to your blog posts, which I definitely recommend, since this is one of the cornerstones of ranking well on search engines.
 His entire blog is filled with awesome information, but I specifically like The Definitive Guide to Link Building.
 You can read it online or download the PDF version.

 - SEO for Idiots – This is another great post for beginners, but it goes a little broader than my post, which is mostly about keyword research.
 It’s a great follow-up resource.

-Also, I wanted to mention that if you are looking to drive traffic beyond search, a really great resource is How I Went From 17K to 350K+ Monthly Page Views in 9 Months – I’m an affiliate for this ebook, and also purchased it myself.
+Also, I wanted to mention that if you are looking to drive traffic beyond search, a really great resource is 21 Strategies I Used to Increase My Monthly Page Views from 17k to 400k+ in 10 Months – I’m an affiliate for this ebook, and also purchased it myself.
 It is packed with great advice!

 And now, I want to know: What questions do you have about SEO or keyword research specifically?
 I’d love to answer them, so leave a comment!